seb-cr/node-scripting/README.md

 # Scripting tools

-Useful tools for automating stuff with Node.
+Useful tools for automating stuff with Node, like making small changes to config files or updating a dependency.

 ## Usage